JaredB25/Configure-ad/README.md

 <img width="950" alt="Image" src="https://github.com/user-attachments/assets/4f8a5b79-7078-4373-9226-472cac2b9987" />"/>
 </p>
 <p>
-We will create two virtual machines: one running Windows Server 2022, named DC-1, and the other running Windows 10, named Client1.
-Both VMs should be connected to the same virtual network (VNet).
-Next, we'll configure the IP address on the domain controller (DC-1), changing it from dynamic to static.
-This ensures the client machine can join the domain and use DC-1 as its DNS server.
+First, we will create two virtual machines: DC-1, which will run Windows Server 2022, and Client1, which will run Windows 10.
+It is required that both virtual machines be linked to the same virtual network (VNet).
+The domain controller's (DC-1) IP address will then be configured, moving from dynamic to static.
+This guarantees that the client computer can use DC-1 as its DNS server and join the domain.
 </p>
 <br />